daniel280187/Centos7_WP/readme.md

-# Wordpress Dev - Centos7   (Readme in Progress)
+# Wordpress Dev - Centos7

 The purpose of this project is to have a consistent environemnt to develop a Wordpress site.
 If you are starting with Wordpress this will help you to get up and running quickly.

-The project uses Vagrant with a basic shell script to install Ansible.After Ansible is installed, the main chunk of the Wordpress server is installed and configured by the following 5 roles:
+The project uses Vagrant with a basic shell script to install Ansible.
+After Ansible is installed, the main chunk of the Wordpress server is installed and configured by the following 5 roles:
 1. [base](blob/master/shared/ansible/roles/base/)
 2. [mariadb](https://github.com/bertvv/ansible-role-mariadb/) --> Thanks to te creators of [ansible-role-mariadb](https://github.com/bertvv/ansible-role-mariadb/) as this role was heavily based on it with just some small modifications.
 3. [nginx](https://github.com/daniel280187/Centos7_WP/blob/master/shared/ansible/roles/nginx/)